Spatio-Temporal Attention Graph Neural Network: Explaining Causalities With Attention: Results

 \subsection{Best-Performing Model}

 We begin by analyzing the performance of the model in all three data modalities.
-The proposed STA-GNN is compared against several simpler models in terms of F1-score, FPR, and the number of detected attacks, thereby justifying the model complexity and architectural choices.
+The proposed STA-GNN method is compared to several simpler models in terms of F1-score, FPR, and the number of detected attacks, thereby justifying the model complexity and architectural choices.
 The results are summarised in Table~\ref{tab:results1}.
 As an initial model selection strategy, we applied the maximization of the F1-score to determine decision thresholds for the trained models, which is a common practice in ADS machine learning.
-The models for comparison include two classical machine-learning methods (K-means and Support Vector Machine (SVM)) and a more advanced, an auto-regressive, LSTM-based Variational Autoencoder (LSTM-VAE).
+The models for comparison include two classical machine-learning methods (K-means and Support Vector Machine (SVM)).
+Autoregressive models for comparison include Autoencoder (AE) \cite{Goodfellow-et-al-2016}, a unidirectional LSTM-autoencoder (LSTM-AE) \cite{DBLP:journals/corr/MalhotraRAVAS16} and LSTM Variational autoencoder (LSTM-VAE) \cite{DBLP:journals/corr/KingmaW13}.
 The classical methods were not evaluated for the NetFlow modalities due to their poor performance already in the scalar physical-level model.
 For the proposed STA-GNN approach, we evaluated two configurations: a simplified variant using only a gated recurrent unit (GRU) without embeddings and temporal attention (STA-GNN*), and the full model incorporating both temporal and spatial attention mechanisms (STA-GNN).

-Physical-level models with only one scalar feature per node provided highest F1-score for our models.
-The two classical machine learning approaches, K-means and SVM, did not produce meaningful results, in accordance with the results in\cite{deng2021graph}.
-The LSTM-VAE, despite its relatively simple autoregressive structure, achieved an F1-score close to that of the best-performing models.
-However, a closer inspection of detected attacks shows that its performance is misleading: the model successfully detects only two attacks.
+Physical-level models with only one scalar feature per node provided the highest F1-score for our models.
+The two classical machine learning approaches, K-means and SVM, did not produce meaningful results, which is previously observed in in\cite{deng2021graph}.
+The auto-regressive comparison models, despite their relatively simple structure, achieved an F1-score close to that of the best-performing models.
+However, a closer inspection of detected attacks shows that its performance is misleading as the models successfully detect only a few attacks.
 The inflated F1-score is explained by the fact that there is an attack that accounts for more than 40\% of the attack data points.
-Any model capable of detecting this attack significantly improves the model F1 score.
+Any model capable of detecting this attack significantly improves its F1 score.
 This observation highlights that strict reliance on F1-score maximization is inadequate to evaluate anomaly detection models in this context.

 NetFlow-models without CIP-payload data were not able to reliably detect attacks in any of the studied cases, as they produced excessive false positives, rendering them impractical for deployment.
 This behavior is likely due to the noisy and low-semantic structure of flow-level data due to NetFlow summarizing traffic using only coarse statistical aggregates.
 In contrast, incorporating payload information substantially improved performance, as evidenced by the NetFlow+Payload model achieving detection capabilities comparable to the physical-level model.
 Although the physical-level model produced the lowest false positive rates overall, the NetFlow+Payload configuration detected the largest number of attacks.